numtide/system-manager/documentation/docs/reference-guide.md

 # Reference Guide

+[PLEASE NOTE AS YOU EDIT THIS: I KNOW I MISSED BACKTICKS IN A LOT OF PLACES.
+I'LL GO THROUGH IT CAREFULLY AND ADD THEM ALL IN, SO DON'T WORRY ABOUT ADDING COMMENTS ABOUT THEM.]

 To get the most out of System Manager, we're offering this guide to help you make the best decisions based on your particular situation.

 # Table of Contents